akos29/movieHub/README.md

 # 📖 [Flip Movies: React-Redux Capstone] <a name="about-project"></a>

-> Web app that allows user to have handful of information about all movies statistical information.
-To easily access the statistics of movies ranked by critic, by user and boxoffice and can also followup the coming soon movies
+> A web software that provides users with a small amount of statistical information about all movies.
+To conveniently obtain statistics on movies ranked by critic, user, and box-office, as well as to keep track of upcoming films

-**[Space Travelers' Hub]** is web application designed for a company that provides commercial and scientific space travel services which fetches live data from SpaceX API.
+**[Flip Movies]** is web application designed for entertainment to movie lovers which fetches live data from ImDb.

 ## 🛠 Built With <a name="built-with"></a>